Farahnaz17/healthcare-analytics-project/README.md

 **ASK**

-🎯 Problem Statement
+**Problem Statement**

 What patterens in patient attendance, appointment types, and revenue can be uncovered to help reduce no-sho ratesand improve overall healthcare operaions efficiency?

 3 Guided Questions:

-**Tools & Data**
+1. What trends exist in patient attendance across appointment types, times, and days, and how do these patterns affect no-show rates?
+2. How do appointment types (consultations, follow-ups, specialty visits) correlate with revenue and patient retention?
+3. Which operational factors (check-in times, appointment volumes, peak days) most strongly impact efficiency and overall patient flow?

+**Prepare**

-Data Source: Mock healthcare dataset simulating patient visits Tools Used: SQL, Tableau, Excel
+Data Source: Created Mock healthcare dataset simulating patient visits Tools Used: SQL, Tableau, Excel

-Key Variables:
+**Key Variables:**

 patient_id – unique patient identifier